sysdiglabs/terraform-azurerm-secure-for-cloud/examples/single-account-k8s/README.md

-# Sysdig Secure for Cloud in GCP :: Single-Account on Kubernetes Cluster
+# Sysdig Secure for Cloud in Azure<br/>[ Example: Single-Subscription on Kubernetes Cluster ]

 Deploy Sysdig Secure for Cloud in a provided existing Kubernetes Cluster.